opensimrt-ros/ar_test/README.md

     roslaunch ar_test test.launch

 You will need the cube with the fiducials as well, printed and assembled.
+The file is ar_cube.png, courtesy of [Ishijima Electronics](http://ishi.main.jp/ros/ros_ar_bundle.html).

 ## Fix quaternions TF republisher: